Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

 Before we can crack this hash, we need to understand what type of hash this is.

-lets enumerate the hash with jonh using the "john --show=type jonhash.txt" command
+lets enumerate the hash with john using the "john --show=type jonhash.txt" command

     john --show=type jonhash.txt